google-site-verification: googlee90ef68c83eec857.html Malaysian Herbs-- Artemisia vulgaris -(67)வாய்வு நீக்கும் மூலிகை Skip to main content

 Yang-Qi to stop draining away, remove stasis of the blood to dissipate stagnation, and prevent

-diseases to have a long life.
+diseases from having a long life.
 And the weights of them are varied from 3 to 10 grams.

 Glutinous rice cake